sugimotot/btsdoc-portal/developers/9_testnets/public_testnet_details.md

     $ programs/witness_node/witness_node --genesis-json=genesis.json

 > Warning: On this network, **everything** is allowed.
 As a consequence the outside price of any token on this blockchain is exactly **zero**.
-A reset of the blockchain may occure at any moment!
+A reset of the blockchain may occur at any moment!

 - **Core Unit**: `TEST`
    - 10k TEST for free upon registration